robcog-iai/UR17/README.md

 ### Milestones

-* Milestone 1 documentation can be found [here](Documentation/Milestone1/Milestone1.md)

-* Milestone 2 documentation can be found [here](Documentation/Milestone2/Milestone2.md)

-* Milestone 3 documentation can be found [here](Documentation/Milestone3/Milestone3.md)

-* Milestone 4 documentation can be found [here](Documentation/Milestone4/Milestone4.md)
+* The documentation can be found [here](Documentation/Documentation/Documentation.md)